In the classroom or on the podium...

 Anne earned the Doctor of Education from Creighton University, Omaha NE, the Master of Music Education (Conducting) at The Hartt School - University of Hartford, and the Bachelor of Science (Education) and Bachelor of Arts (Music) from the University of Connecticut, Storrs, While at Hartt, Anne also completed coursework for the Doctor of Musical Arts in Music Education with a cognate in Wind Conducting and a minor in Psychology.

-Having served as the Director of Music at Saint Bernard School, Uncasville, Anne is thrilled to be resuming her work as a theatre educator as she begins serving the "Saints" as their drama director.
+Anne continues to serve as Director of Music at Saint Bernard School, Uncasville and is thrilled to have resumed her work as a theatre educator.
 Her research agenda focuses on conducting pedagogy, developing collaborative leadership, and Social Emotional Learning.
-She is enjoying the opportunity to direct Valley Shore A Cappella, a Sweet Adelines chorus.
-When she's not making, listening to, or talking about music, Anne can be found making visual art with her trusty Nikon D5300 while enjoying the beauty of Race Point Beach in Provincetown, MA, and volunteering with the Sea Lions in the Mystic Aquarium's Marine Theatre.
+When she's not making, listening to, or talking about music and/or theatre, Anne can be found making visual art with her trusty Nikon D5300 while enjoying the beauty of Race Point Beach in Provincetown, MA, and volunteering with the Sea Lions in the Mystic Aquarium's Marine Theatre.